Last Updated on August 6, 2022

 A fun little gift idea for people you may not get to see very often, long distance relationships, expats etc are ‘Open When’ letters!
-They can be as cheap or as expensive as you like because at the end of the day they come from the heart (bleugh I just threw up a little…but it’s true!).
+They can be as cheap or as expensive as you like.
+At the end of the day they come from the heart.
 The trickiest part is coming up with what to include!
-I gave some to my mum and sister in England when I moved to America and then in return my mum sent some to me!
+I gave some to my mum and sister in England when I moved to America.
+Then in return my mum sent some to me!
 Hopefully you’ll find these Open When letter ideas helpful!

 Open When Letter Ideas

 Me and my mum both had different approaches to what to put in Open When letters!
-I opted for trying to make her smile with funny pictures of myself and quotes that I knew she’d like or that would make her laugh.
-We have a bit of a ‘joking around’ relationship so when I say about being a ‘fat piggy’, I don’t really think she’s fat but they are comments that often fly around because we do like to pig out on yummy treats!
+I opted for trying to make her smile with funny pictures of myself.
+Then I added quotes that I knew she’d like or that would make her laugh.

 On the back of each of my photos, I then wrote a quote that I found online/Pinterest and I thought was nice.
 I kept the same pictures and mostly the topics for both my mum and sister, but I changed up the quotes for each person.
 The quotes below were for my mum’s Open When letters.